-There’s no denying it, first impressions matter.
-Whether you are meeting a new acquaintance or being introduced to a new workplace, first impressions can set the tone of any relationship.
-This is why managers must conduct engaging and informative induction programs.
+There’s no denying that first impressions are important.
+Whether you are meeting a new colleague or being introduced to a new workplace, first impressions can set the tone of any relationship.
+The same goes for how a new starter perceives their new workplace in the first few weeks of their employment and reinforces the importance of conducting an engaging and informative induction program.

-Research has shown that organisations that fail to offer quality induction training risk losing employees at a faster rate.
-With no induction program, nearly a quarter of new employees know that they want to leave a company within the first week.
-That percentage nearly doubles after a month.
-This can become extremely costly for an organisation.
+Research shows that organisations that fail to offer quality induction training are at risk of losing new starters at a faster rate.
+With no induction program, almost 25% of new starters know that they want to leave a company within the first week.

 Induction game plan

-While utilising the tips above, managers should develop an induction training program that is creative, visual and engaging for all new employees.
+Managers should develop an induction training program that is creative, visual and engaging for all new employees.
 It is possible to create meaningful induction training that new employees will actually sit through.
-Check out further tips on how to induct and grow without limits here.
+For more information, check out our 5 tips on how to craft the perfect induction.